-B. Changing Streams
+B. Changing Programs of Study

-Students sometimes request to slow down and change to a longer stream, (i.e. from 4-year to 5-year stream) or to speed up and change to a shorter stream, (i.e. from 5-year to 4-year stream).
+Students sometimes request to slow down and change to a longer program, (i.e. from 4-year to 5-year program) or to speed up and change to a shorter program, (i.e. from 5-year to 4-year program).

-The decision to allow a student to slow down or speed up prior to Normal Childbearing (MWF 120) is determined by the effect it has on the MWF 120 class sizes.
+The decision to allow a student to slow down or speed up prior to MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care is determined by the effect it has on the MWF 120/MWF 121 class sizes.
 Consideration is given to the class the student was scheduled to enter and to the class the student is requesting to enter.
-Please note that once the decision to slow down or speed up has been agreed upon and the paperwork has been processed, it is not normally possible to return to the original stream.
+Please note that once the decision to slow down or speed up has been agreed upon and the paperwork has been processed, it is not normally possible to return to the original program.